• Skip to main content

 Whatever name it goes by, this ingredient has a wonderfully complex and rich taste.
 It is a great addition to a wide range of dishes.
 Strangely most of my NZ family and friends do not share my enthusiasm for this delicacy!

 A dollop of crème fraîche topped these potato and black sausage waffles, its creamy and sour character complimenting the complexity of the waffles perfectly.
-Sour cream would, of course, work nearly as well and be quite a bit cheaper.
+Sour cream would, of course, work nearly as well in this potato waffle recipe and be quite a bit cheaper.

 Potato and black sausage waffles with crème fraîche